 Finally, there is nothing worse than a resume that has spelling, punctuation, and grammatical errors.
 If you are not confident in your abilities as a writer, have a professional look over your resume to make sure it is not filled with embarrassing errors.

 Look over your resume and take note of any of the mistakes above.
 If you find them, make sure that you remove these errors so that employers will not want to just throw your resume away as soon as they see it.
-This will increase your odds of being called in for more interviews, which you can use to further prove your abilities.
+This will increase your odds of being called in for more interviews and ultimately employment.